 Where calculation is necessary, effect sizes will generally be calculated using means and standard deviations, confidence intervals or standard errors.
 Where these are not available, we will use, in order of preference, t-values or F-statistics, or p-values.
 Any results than can be converted to an effect size will be used.
-We will correct Cohen's d for bias in studies with fewer than 50 participants using Hedges' g.
+We will correct Cohen's d for bias in studies using Hedges' g.
 To provide a transparent record for effect sizes logged in EPPI Reviewer, any calculations undertaken on other websites or on a spreadsheet will be recorded, with a labelled screenshot of the calculation as detailed in the guide (EEF, 2022b, p.25).

 We will use one effect size for the overall experimental group (or identifiable sub-group(s) of KS3/4 age).
-In cases for which multiple attainment outcomes are specified, we will by preference use the primary attainment outcome.
-Where multiple relevant attainment outcomes are reported and no primary outcome is specified, we will calculate an aggregated effect size based on calculations of all relevant effect sizes.
-Where attainment outcomes are reported for sub-groups, we will calculate an overall effect size based on an aggregation of all relevant effect sizes.
+In cases for which multiple attainment outcomes are specified, we will by preference use the most general and most robust mathematics attainment outcome.
+Standardised measures are to be preferred over researcher-designed measures.
+Where multiple relevant attainment outcomes are reported and no primary outcome is specified, we will select an outcome at random.